deutschebank/fluxnova-docs-manual/content/get-started/spring-boot/configuration.md

 Now you can rebuild and rerun the application again.
 Don't forget to call `mvn clean` before calling `mvn install` again.
 Now when you open [http://localhost:8080/](http://localhost:8080/) in your browser, it does not ask you for admin user creation, but asks for login and password.
-You can use "demo/demo", which we configured before, to access the Flowave web applications.
+You can use "demo/demo", which we configured before, to access the Fluxnova web applications.

 After you logged in, you can go to Tasklist and see that a filter named "All tasks" was created, though it does not contain any tasks so far.

-{{< get-tag repo="flowave-get-started-spring-boot" tag="Step-2" >}}
+{{< get-tag repo="fluxnova-get-started-spring-boot" tag="Step-2" >}}